< Note: This post was written in August 2019, and has been ported to this new blog of mine >

 Then you start to think critically; what if I do this?
 What happens under this condition?
 How can I make something to work as not intended to be?
 It’s not all about exploiting, getting shell, and “hacking”, it’s more about thinking how to make something work not-intended, with the tools and options you have in your hand.

 After the mindset, you start to develop your methodology.
-You will develop your own methodology about hacking, researching, and documenting.
+You will develop your own methodology for hacking, researching, and documenting.

 For some students, the mindset and methodology is something that they had for a long time.
 For me, I never experienced such things.
 Thus, I have built a technical and non-technical mindset and methodology.